geudde/attic-chest/pages/13.reference/01.porden/docs.md

 The strata now proclaim their watry birth,

-And grasp the harder nucleus of the earth ;
+And grasp the harder nucleus of the earth;

 The fragments here in mouldering ruin hurl'd,